SpoddyCoder/dji-fpv-and-blackbox-renamer/README.md

-# SpoddyCoder DJI FPV and Blackbox Renamer
+# DFAB-Renamer

-A little tool to rename the video and blackbox files pulled from a sesssion.
+DFAB-Renamer is a simple little tool to rename the DJI FPV goggles video + subtitles, air unit video and blackbox files pulled from a sesssion.

 Renames to the following format;

 ```